loomio/loomio-coop-handbook/coordination.md

 ### Coordinator Responsibilities

-Please note that ‘responsibility’ means the coordinator is expected to make sure it gets done, not that they will do the work directly.
-Most of this work is delegated to other people or processes.
+Please note that "responsibility" means the coordinator is expected to make sure it gets done, not that they will do the work directly.
+Much of this work is delegated to other people or processes.

+* Report against the annual plan to Board & Members

 * Staffing decisions and hiring